OctopusDeploy/blog/blog/2021-09/variable-run-conditions-with-octostache/index.md

 The simplified deployment process is:

-1. **Check VMSS Provision Status** -> only run when a deployment target causes the deployment
+1. **Check VMSS Provision Status**: only run when a deployment target causes the deployment
-2. **Health Check step** -> only run when a deployment target causes the deployment
+2. **Health Check step**: only run when a deployment target causes the deployment
 3. **Configure Web Server**
 4. Deploy the application